Deborah-Digges/deborah-digges.github.io/src/markdown-pages/2022-11-06-The-animals.md

 > Obtain your animal license today from the Village Hall - be part of this exciting pilot project.

-Dorn's neighbor, Leev, gets a wolf; not soon after, Dorn finds him dead by the river with distinct wolf-like marks over his face and body.
-The village council, to avoid dampening the growing enthusiasm for the program, puts it down to suicide: Villager did not seek help.
+Dorn's neighbor, Leev, gets a wolf; soon after, Dorn finds him dead by the river with distinct wolf-like marks over his face and body.
+The village council, to avoid dampening the growing enthusiasm for the program, puts it down to suicide: "Villager did not seek help".
 Leev is buried soon after.

 Over time, families in the village get all sorts of animals: racoons, otters, and rats.
 Dorn's next-door neighbor even gets a bear that can often be seen bounding down the street chasing the children on their bikes.
 Eventually, the rats chew up the electrical wiring in the village buildings; a fire starts that burns the village to a crisp along with 15 years' worth of Dorn's handiwork - every one of his miniature models is destroyed.
 Not a single villager dies, but they all move to the city to start new lives.
 The book ends with Dorn searching out Ravenna, and drops off at a cliffhanger.